Warner hits out at 'vile, disgusting' wife jibe

 He added: "When it comes to family or racism comments or anything like that, that's just a no-go zone."

-New footage shows the pair walking from the ground together and Warner is heard to call De Kock a "fucking sook", according to The Australian newspaper.
+New footage shows the pair walking from the ground together and Warner is heard to call De Kock a "fucking sook", according to The Australian newspaper, referring to someone who is soft or easily upset.

-He apparently responded by making disparaging remarks about Warner's wife, which escalated the row as they walked to the dressing rooms.
+He apparently responded by making disparaging remarks about Warner's wife Candice, a model, which escalated the row as they made their way to the dressing rooms.

-South African coach Ottis Gibson has defended De Kock against allegations he provoked the altercation.
+South African coach Ottis Gibson has defended De Kock against allegations he provoked the heated altercation.

+"I think everybody just needs to focus on cricket.
+Calm down and get back to cricket," he said.

-The pair are yet to speak since the incident and Warner said he hoped to break the ice at some point in the future.
+Warner and De Kock are yet to speak since the incident but the Australian opener said he hoped to break the ice at some point in the near future.

-"Hopefully I can speak to him in the next couple of days, or after the game, or after the series," the opener said.
+"Hopefully I can speak to him in the next couple of days, or after the game, or after the series," he said.

+Match referee Jeff Crowe is expected to meet with skippers Steve Smith and Faf du Plessis on Thursday, spelling out how he wants players to behave when the series continues.